15 Epic Things to do in Cape Tribulation for First-Time Visitors

 Crocodile and wildlife tours

-There are a number of wildlife tours operating in Cape Tribulation and the Daintree River, all with high ratings.
+There are severalafterward wildlife tours operating in Cape Tribulation and the Daintree River, all with high ratings.
 We chose the Crocodile Express cruise as we were camping at Daintree Village on our second night which is one of their departure points.
 Crocodile Express also departs from the Lower Daintree, close to the Daintree ferry crossing.
 By purchasing one of the Crocodile Express tours, you take any of their wildlife offerings for free for up to 30 days afterwards.

 The best time of year to see crocodiles in the wild in Cape Tribulation is the dry season (April to October), however, you could potentially see them at any time of the year.
 They will often come up onto the river bank or beach to warm themselves in the sun during low tides.
 From our campsite at Daintree Riverview, we could see a female sunning herself across the river from us.